 Back Only vs Front, Back, and Side

 Our bodies are three dimensional, so doing an analysis from just one view is very limiting when it comes to seeing what the body is doing when it is moving.
 If you have been only analyzed from the back, it is possible that something could have been missed.

 Ideally, a running analysis is done with a back view, front view, and side view.
 This allows a full picture of what your body is doing as it moves in space.
 There are things I pick up from a front view that I don’t pick up from a back view and completely different things are found when looking at the side compared to front and back.

 Shoes “Fixing” The Faults vs The Body Correcting The Faults

 There is definitely a time and a place for shoes that control your foot motion.
-Early on when the issue is detected, these shoes are absolutely necessary.
+Early on when the issue is detected, these shoes may be necessary.
 Similar to orthotics, though, I don’t believe that these shoes are the ultimate, lifelong answer.

-Getting shoes that control your foot motion AND getting in to see a physical therapist who specializes in runners and knows how to strengthen runners properly is the key!
+Getting shoes that control your foot motion AND working with a physical therapist or coach who specializes in runners and knows how to strengthen runners properly is the key!
 Our bodies are meant to control themselves, they have just forgotten how in some ways.
 If you take time to strengthen your body properly and train your body how to move better, you will gradually be able to transition out of shoes that control your foot because you will have taught your body how to do that for you.

 Are stability and motion control shoes bad?
-No. But if you are relying on that as the only way to correct a pronation issue, you may not be addressing the full spectrum of what is contributing to injury issues you are experiencing.
+Not necessarily.
+But if you are relying on that as the only way to correct an overpronation issue, you may not be addressing the full spectrum of what is contributing to injury issues you are experiencing.